tabsdata/tutorials/t06_bordeaux_gmail_extract/README.md

 Tutorial steps 4.4 - 6 run through each command necessary to set up your instance below.
 However, we also have a quickstart that bundles all the commands into a shell script.
 If doing quickstart, you may skip to [step 4](#6-trigger-your-publisher-function)

 The quickstart script:

-2. Creates your tabsdata instance
+2. Creates your tabsdata instance.

-3. Registers all relevant functions for the workflow
+3. Registers all relevant functions for the workflow.

 <details>
 <summary><h1>Quickstart Setup 💨</h1></summary>